 Local Food Mapping

-The Local Food Subcommittee meets monthly in the Aramark Building (1101 Market St).
-If you are interested in joining the subcommittee or attending a meeting, please get in touch with Chair Amanda Wagner.
+The Good Food Procurement Subcommittee meets on the fourth Tuesday of every month from 2PM to 3:30PM in the Aramark Building (1101 Market St).
+If you are interested in joining the subcommittee or attending a meeting, please get in touch with Chairs Catherine Bartoli and Molly Riordan.